-- In the first part of this charter, the methodological standards used by CEBaP during the development of evidence-based guidelines (according to AGREE II) and systematic reviews (following the Cochrane methodology) are described in detail. - In a second part, more information is provided on the initiation and further flow of the quideline and review projects co-developed by CEBaP.
+- In the first part of this charter, the methodological standards used by CEBaP during the development of evidence-based guidelines (according to AGREE II) and systematic reviews (following the Cochrane methodology) are described in detail. - In a second part, more information is provided on the initiation and further flow of the guideline and review projects co-developed by CEBaP.

-If the necessary resources (e.g. funding, time) for the development of a systematic review or guideline are insufficiently available, deviations from the methodology described in part one of this charter may occur and will be discussed with the CEBaP Steering Committee (see part two).
+If external funding is used to develop a systematic review or guideline, deviations from the methodology described in part one of this charter may occur.